-Occupational personnel are persons employed by the racetrack association, i.e. security, parking, catering, maintenance, cleaners, admissions, program department, publicity and office staff.
-An individual applying for an occupational licence must have their application form signed by their employer.
+Occupational personnel are persons employed by the racetrack association (i.e. security, parking, catering, maintenance, cleaners, admissions, program department, publicity and office staff).

-Veterinarians applying for an AGCO licence must hold a valid licence with the College of Vererinarians of Ontario and be affiliated with a practice that is accredited to practice on horses.
+Veterinarians applying for an AGCO licence must hold a valid licence with the College of Veterinarians of Ontario and be affiliated with a practice that is accredited to practice on horses.

 - Authorized Agent

-An authorized agent is a person who has been authorized to act on behalf of another individual in a variety of capacities.
+An authorized agent is a person who has been authorized to act on behalf of another individual to claim a horse.
 When acting in this capacity an individual needs to obtain a licence in this category.
-Authorizations must be registered with Standardbred Canada before applying for an AGCO licence.

 All pari-mutuel staff must hold a valid AGCO licence prior to working in the capacity.
 Failure to be licensed may result in fines for the racetrack association.
-An individual applying for a pari-mutuel licence must have their application form signed by their employer and be over the age of 18.
+An individual applying for a pari-mutuel licence must be over the age of 18.

 - Association Official

-Association official licences are issued to individuals employed by the racetrack association, or who are working on behalf of the racetrack association, and include: department heads of the racetrack association, any employee needing access to the backstretch or paddock, Official Veterinarians, test inspectors, Lasix veterinarian technicians, OnTrack Media employees and ambulance attendants.
+Association official licences are issued to individuals employed by the Association, or who are working on behalf of the Association, and include: department heads of the Association, any employee needing access to the backstretch or paddock, Official Veterinarians, test inspectors, Lasix veterinarian technicians, OnTrack Media employees and ambulance attendants.

 A Commission official licence is issued to employees of the AGCO and would include AGCO veterinarians, investigators, horse racing licensing agents, head office staff and Judges/Stewards.

 Any individual residing outside Ontario must apply for a licence in the same manner as a resident of Ontario.
-All forms and fees apply.
+All fees apply.

 The National Compact and Racing Commissioners International (RCI or ARCI) both offer a form of multi-jurisdictional licensing.
 These memberships are intended to ease the application paperwork for owners who intend to be racing in many jurisdictions.
 Multi-jurisdictional licensing is not considered reciprocal licensing.